 The Political Systems.
 This video is on point, but leans toward the libertarian view.

 TIP: Conservatism is the opposite philosophy to liberalism.
 The terms Liberal and Conservative from the European Enlightenment in the late 1600 and early 1700’s, left and right come from the French Revolution in the late 1700’s.
 Socialism comes from the Enlightenment thinkers like Rousseau, then as a form of liberalism, but takes off in the Mid-1800’s via Marx.
 Meanwhile, the basic related forms of government come from the Greeks thinkers in and around the time of Aristotle and Plato.

 TIP: Some nations use liberal to mean conservative and conservative to mean liberal, and this can happen for a varied of reasons.
 We use the traditional historical meanings and denote when meanings change.

 Understanding the Political Parties By Understanding their Underlying Political Ideology

-To add detail to the above summary, lets examine each aspect of left-right political ideology in more detail for a more clear view of each factor that creates a political parties ideology.
+To add detail to the above summary, lets examine each aspect of left-right political ideology again for a more clear view of each factor that creates a political party’s ideology.

 Basic Left-Right Paradigm